bjosv/kubectl-rediscluster/README.md

 ### Get slots information

-Get the slot distribution of a Redis Cluster service named `cluster-redis-cluster`
+Get the slot distribution of a Redis Cluster, with additional information about pods and placement on the K8s hosts.
+Some analyzis regarding fault tolerance is shown in the remarks column.

 `kubectl rediscluster slots <SERVICE NAME>`